torquebox/backstage/README.md

 # TorqueBox BackStage #

-BackStage is an app that when deployed into a TorqueBox server gives you visibility into the apps, queues, topics, message processors, jobs, and services, giving you stats about each.
+BackStage is a Sinatra application that when deployed into a TorqueBox server gives you visibility into the apps, queues, topics, message processors, jobs, and services, allowing you to browse settings and stats, and exposes some actions to allow you to change the operational state of the components:

-You also have some control over these components:

 * pause/unpause queues and topics
-* browse messages on a queue
 * stop/start message processors, services, and jobs
 * view stats on all of the above

+In addition, BackStage allows you to browse messages on a queue, and hides some of the underlying complexity of how topics are implemented in HornetQ.

-It basically just acts as an friendly overlay for JMX, so is very easy to extend if there is more data you want to see.
+It basically acts as an friendly overlay for JMX, so is very easy to extend if there is more data you want to see.
+The data/actions that are available from BackStage are also available from `/jmx-console` (with the exception of queue message browsing), but are more accessible in BackStage.

 ## Authentication ##